Dominicans: Sports

 Baseball is by far the most popular sport in the Dominican Republic.
 After the United States, the Dominican Republic has the second-highest number of Major League Baseball (MLB) players.
 Some of these players have been regarded among the best in the game.

 Historically, the Dominican Republic has been linked to MLB since Ozzie Virgil Sr. became the first Dominican to play in the league.
 Juan Marichal is the first Dominican-born player in the Baseball Hall of Fame.
-Among the outstanding MLB players born in the Dominican are: Manny Ramirez, David Ortiz, Vladimir Guerrero, Juan Soto, Bartolo Colon, Robinson Cano, Jose Ramirez, Nelson Cruz, Pedro Martínez, Albert Pujols, Adrián Beltré, José Reyes, José Bautista, Hanley Ramírez, Miguel Tejada, Juan Marichal, Rafael Furcal and Sammy Sosa.

 Olympic gold medalist and world champion over 400 m hurdles Félix Sánchez hails from the Dominican Republic, as does current defensive end for the San Diego Chargers (National Football League [NFL]), Luis Castillo.
 Castillo was the cover athlete for the Spanish language version of Madden NFL 08.

-The National Basketball Association (NBA) also has had players from the Dominican Republic, like Charlie Villanueva, Al Horford and Francisco García.
-Boxing is one of the more important sports after baseball, and the country has produced scores of world-class fighters and world champions.